What is Vertigo?

 - Ringing in the ears (tinnitus) or hearing loss

 At PDR Physical Therapy & Wellness Center, we understand that suffering from these disorders can be debilitating and frustrating – especially when normal daily activities are severely limited.
-The caring therapists at PDR clinics are committed to working with each patient to bring you back to good health.
+The caring therapists at PDR clinics are committed to working with each patient to bring them back to good health.